-ENERGY STAR certified monitors include computer monitors, digital picture frames and professional signage which meet stringent energy efficiency requirements in On, Sleep, and Off Modes.
+ENERGY STAR certified monitors include computer monitors and professional signage which meet stringent energy efficiency requirements in On, Sleep, and Off Modes.

 How to Save Energy with Your New Computer Monitor

-- Activate the sleep settings on your monitor.
-You can set your monitor to first dim and then enter a low power sleep mode when the computer is inactive.
-Please see www.energystar.gov/sleepinstructions.
+Activate the sleep settings on your monitor.
+You can set your monitor to dim first, then enter a low power sleep mode when the computer is inactive.
+Learn more here.

-Other Factors to Consider in Buying a Computer Monitor1
+What to Consider in Buying a Computer Monitor

 In addition to energy performance, there are many other important operating and convenience features to consider when shopping for a computer monitor.

 A monitor's resolution refers to the number of picture elements, or pixels, that make up an image.
-More pixels mean finer detail.
-Most monitors can display at several resolutions, generally from 640x480 to 1920x1200, depending on the monitor and the computer's graphics card.
-For productivity, more resolution means easier multitasking and more words in the same space.
-For movies and photos, more resolution means sharper appearance.
-In other words, higher resolution is always better.
+For productivity, higher resolution means easier multitasking and more words in the same space.
+For movies and photos, higher resolution means sharper appearance.

 Other Computer Monitor Considerations:

 Refresh rate: A measure of how many times a display can update the picture in a second, measured in hertz (Hz).
-A monitor with a faster refresh time, usually 120Hz, can often interpolate ?in-between? frames to smooth motion, to make things like scrolling look more fluid.
 Standard monitors refresh at 60Hz.
+A monitor with a faster refresh time results in smoother movements to make things like scrolling look more fluid.

 Brightness: A bright screen is important if you're working in a brightly lit room.
 A measure of how much light a monitor can emit, expressed in candelas per square meter (cd/m2).
 Besides simply looking better, a brighter monitor is much easier to see in brightly lit surroundings.
 Ratings of 250 to 300 cd/m2 are common for many affordable monitors.

 LED backlighting: LED monitors are simply LCD monitors that use an LED backlight.
-LEDs allow manufacturers to make monitors slimmer, brighter, and without the warm-up time of traditional compact fluorescent (CCFL) backlights.
+LEDs allow manufacturers to make monitors slimmer, brighter, and without the warm-up time of traditional compact fluorescent (CFL) backlights.

-Gloss or matte: LCD screen's coating, depending on lighting conditions, can make a huge difference.
+Gloss or matte: Depending on the lighting of the room, screen coatings can be an important factor for overall viewing experience.
 Glossy screen coatings tend to enhance contrast for a more vibrant look, but also reflect their surroundings more readily when powered down or displaying dark images.
-Matte monitors displays tend to look duller, but work better under challenging lighting conditions, like across from large windows.
+Matte monitor displays tend to look more dull, but work better under challenging lighting conditions, like across from large windows.